Born from NASA technology and perfected for sleep.

 Cottagecore is all about slowing things down.
 From bringing relaxing natural vibes into your room to embracing the outdoors, we explore our top cottagecore design tips.

-Last Modified 4 November 2024 First Added 22 January 2024
+Last Modified 8 August 2025 First Added 22 January 2024

 Inspired by a quaint and idealised vision of country life, cottagecore encompasses the importance of the natural world, home cooked organic food and caring for others.
 Its ideals can help to satisfy a popular desire for ‘an aspirational form of nostalgia’ as well as an escape from many forms of stress, according to its supporters.
 The New York Times called cottagecore ‘a reaction to hustle culture and the advent of personal branding.’

 Cottagecore is all about slowing down, putting less of an emphasis on yourself and instead focusing more on finding refuge in the things you enjoy.
 This lifestyle choice features some common concepts, including home-baked goods, gardening, and wearing relaxing, fit-for-purpose and second-hand clothes.
-On TikTok, you’ll see its enthusiasts reading books in meadows, hosting picnics and twirling around in flowy dresses.
+On TikTok, you’ll see its enthusiasts reading books in meadows, hosting picture-perfect picnics and twirling around in flowy dresses.

-Then you’ll need to find a cottagecore-friendly colour.
-Green is the colour of nature and for many people it brings the feeling of tranquillity and freshness.
-Here are some gorgeous green bedroom ideas with wooden beds and bedside tables to give your bedroom that natural atmosphere.
+Here are some gorgeous sage green and white bedroom ideas with wooden beds and bedside tables to give your bedroom that natural atmosphere.

 Cottagecore emphasises a connection with nature, sustainable living, recycling and upcycling through activities such as knitting, sewing, and gardening.
 By focusing on ‘traditional’ crafts like weaving, you can help to preserve the past and safeguard the future.
 You can also help to give a new lease of life to practices that may otherwise start to die out, reducing waste and diminishing our growing reliance on consumer culture.